Click Here for Our Recommended Antivirus for Your Device

 Partial pressure is used to deal with pressure and gases.
 We can even find partial pressure for all the elements in chemistry.
 Sometimes we can’t really call it partial pressure.

 It depends upon the type of molar ratios of the gas container we use.
 The formula for Partial Pressure is P = P1+P2+P3.
-The pressure will increase depending upon the problem we deal with.
+The pressure will increase depending on the problem we deal with.

-When we boil the water at higher altitudes, the vapor pressure used to be low there so that the water boils faster and reaches 100 degrees faster.
+When we boil the water at higher altitudes, the vapour pressure used to be low there so that the water boils faster and reaches 100 degrees faster.
 The formula for Vapor Pressure is P solution = X solvent * P solvent.

 Comparison Table